-Our Board of Directors currently consists of ten members, eight of whom are classified under applicable listing standards of the New York Stock Exchange as "independent" directors and under

-Section 2(a)(19) of the 1940 Act as not "interested persons."
-Based on these independence standards and the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors has affirmatively determined that the following directors are independent:
+Our Board currently consists of eight members, six of whom are classified under applicable listing standards of the New York Stock Exchange as "independent" directors and under Section 2(a)(19) of the 1940 Act as not "interested persons."
+Based on these independence standards and the recommendation of the Nominating and Corporate Governance Committee, our Board has affirmatively determined that the following directors are independent:

-Valerie L. Banner Arthur L. French J. Kevin Griffin John E. Jackson Brian E. Lane Kay Matthews Dunia A. Shive Stephen B. Solcher
+J. Kevin Griffin John E. Jackson Brian E. Lane Kay Matthews Dunia A. Shive Stephen B. Solcher

-Our Board of Directors considered certain portfolio investments and other transactions in which our independent directors may have had a direct or indirect interest, including the transactions, if any, described under the heading "Certain Relationships and Related Party Transactions" in evaluating each director's independence under the 1940 Act and applicable listing standards of the New York Stock Exchange, and the Board of Directors determined that no such transaction would impact the ability of any director to exercise independent judgment or impair his or her independence.
+Our Board considered certain portfolio investments and other transactions in which our independent directors may have had a direct or indirect interest, including the transactions, if any, described under the heading "Certain Relationships and Related Party Transactions" in evaluating each director's independence under the 1940 Act and applicable listing standards of the New York Stock Exchange, and the Board determined that no such transaction would impact the ability of any director to exercise independent judgment or impair his or her independence.